Skip to main content

 • Your doctor will thoroughly examine your abdomen for evidence of a tumor (or mass).

-• Your blood and urine will likely be tested to look for high levels of the hormones made by some adrenal tumors.
+• You probably will have blood and urine tests to look for high levels of the hormones made by some adrenal tumors.

-• If an adrenal tumor is suspected, imaging tests will be done to look for it.
+• If an adrenal tumor is suspected, you might have imaging tests to look for it.
 These tests can also help see if it has spread.

 If a mass is seen on an imaging test and it is likely to be an adrenal cancer, doctors will recommend surgery to remove the cancer.
-Generally, doctors do not recommend a biopsy (removing a sample of the tumor to look at under the microscope to see if it is cancer) before surgery to remove the tumor.
-This is because doing a biopsy can increase the risk that an adrenal cancer will spread outside of the adrenal gland.
+Generally, doctors would not recommend an initial biopsy, which is removing a sample of the tumor to look at it under the microscope to see if it is cancer.
+If the tumor looks suspicious on imaging tests, it will be removed if possible.

 Imaging tests